EfeAgare/Employee_Lunch_App/README.md

 # Mystery lunch app

+Mystery lunch is a social event where employees are randomly paired up for lunch, with the intention of fostering communication and collaboration across departments.

 At the beginning of each month, every employee is randomly selected to have lunch with another employee of a different department.

 1. Employees management